-The screen saver is displayed when the phone is in idle mode.
+The screen saver can be configured to be displayed when the phone is in idle mode.
 It performs a slide show consisting of images which can be uploaded using the web interface.

-Screen savers are available only on OpenScape Desk Phone CP710.
+Screen savers are available only on OpenScape Desk Phones CP410 and CP710.

-Note The file size for a screen saver image is limited to 300 KB.
+The file size for a screen saver image is limited to 300 KB.
 If the file is too large or the contents of the file are not valid, the file will not be stored in the phone.